Product docs and API reference are now on Akamai TechDocs.

 type is created, your Kubernetes cluster will create a Linode NodeBalancer service with the help of the Linode CCM.

-This guide will show you how to manually install the Linode CCM on an unmanaged Kubernetes cluster.
+This guide shows you how to manually install the Linode CCM on an unmanaged Kubernetes cluster.
 This guide exists to support special use cases.
 For example, if you would like to experiment with various elements of a Kubernetes control plane.

 If you would like to use Kubernetes for production scenarios and make use of Linode NodeBalancers to expose your cluster’s resources, it is recommended that you use the Linode Kubernetes Engine to deploy your cluster.
 An LKE cluster’s control plane has the Linode CCM preinstalled and does not require any of the steps included in this guide.

-If you have used the Linode Kubernetes Engine (LKE) or the Linode Terraform K8s module to deploy your cluster, you should instead refer to the Getting Started with Load Balancing on a Linode Kubernetes Engine (LKE) Cluster guide for steps on adding and configuring NodeBalancers on your Kubernetes cluster.
+If you have used the Linode Kubernetes Engine (LKE) or Cluster API Provider Linode (CAPL) to deploy your cluster, you should refer to the Getting Started with Load Balancing on a Linode Kubernetes Engine (LKE) Cluster guide for steps on adding and configuring NodeBalancers on your Kubernetes cluster.

 In this Guide

-You will manually install the Linode CCM on your unmanaged Kubernetes cluster.
-This will include:
+Instructions are shown for manually installing the Linode CCM on your unmanaged Kubernetes cluster.
+This includes:

 Before You Begin